Your Natural Wellness Companion: Insulin Plant Cuttings

 - Sustainable Wellness: Growing your own Insulin Plant provides a sustainable and natural approach to health.

-Growing and Caring for Your Insulin Plant
+Growing and Caring for Your Live Insulin Plant

 To ensure your Insulin Plant thrives, provide it with well-draining soil and partial sunlight.
 Water regularly, allowing the soil to dry slightly between waterings.
 The plant prefers a warm and humid environment.
 With proper care, your Insulin Plant will grow into a beautiful and beneficial addition to your home.
+These rooted cuttings are designed for easy transplanting and rapid growth, making them an ideal choice for anyone looking to add a vibrant and useful plant to their collection.

-Frequently Asked Questions
+Frequently Asked Questions About Costus Igneus

 - How many cuttings do I receive?
 You will receive 3 well-rooted Insulin Plant (Costus Igneus) cuttings.